bcdevtools/consvp/README.md

+Today is a wonderful day 🍀 for a breakfast at your favourite restaurant.

+But chain upgrade ✨?
+Upgrade panic 💢?
+Dev forgot to add upgrade handler that caused the panic 🤯?

+You want your breakfast, But!!! you also want to know Pre-Vote status on-chain?
+You NEED this tool!
+Streaming Pre-Vote to your mobile and enjoying your wonderful morning ☀️ out of the house!

+Not done yet, core teams patched the issue but other validators went offline 😱?
+You NEED this tool!
+Once again ❤️‍🔥!
+Keep streaming Pre-Vote to your mobile and enjoying your wonderful afternoon ⛅️ in the forest with your partner 🌳

+This tool magically turns boring day into a wonderful day for FREE 🤩

+Now read the following carefully 👇

 # ConsVP
 A simple utility for watching pre-vote status on Tendermint/CometBFT chains.
 It will print out the current pre-vote status for each validator in the validator set.
 Useful for watching pre-votes during an upgrade or other network event causing a slowdown.
 ___